- Reduce downtime and streamline incident remediation by adding PagerDuty’s incident management functionality to Microsoft Teams' collaboration tools.

 configure: Open PagerDuty’s app configuration page in browser.

-After an incident notification has been posted in a channel, channel members can Acknowledge, Resolve, and Add note to an incident.
+After an incident notification has been posted in a channel, channel members can Acknowledge, Resolve, Add Note, Create Meeting (see section below), or add a New Status Update on an incident.
 All incident actions performed in Microsoft Teams will update the incident in PagerDuty.
 To perform an incident action in Microsoft Teams, a user’s PagerDuty and Microsoft Teams account must be linked.
 If their account is not linked, they will receive a private bot message with a personal link to complete the process.

 Users can create Microsoft Teams Meetings that will be assigned as incident-specific Conference Bridges in PagerDuty incidents.
 Users may also add notes from the Microsoft Teams Meeting chat, which will sync with the PagerDuty incident.